sunnydigital/web-sum/README.md

 Refer to the [website](https://web-sum.sunnyson.dev/) for more details on installation.

 Or, you can simply download the plugin from the ChatGPT plugin store for *free*

+Simply search up *Webpage Summarizer* and you're good to go!